tkumar07/GiftTrackr/team/PRODUCT_BACKLOG.md

 It takes about 2 to 4 days.
 Users can successfully edit gift details post-addition.
 Modified data is accurately reflected in the app.
 The changes made by users are correctly updated in the Firebase database.

-Story #4: User Story: History of Gifts Given Feature Who It's For: All users of the app who want to keep track of the gifts they've previously given to ensure uniqueness and thoughtfulness in future gift-giving.
+Story #4: User Story: History of Gifts Given Feature:
+Who It's For: All users of the app who want to keep track of the gifts they've previously given to ensure uniqueness and thoughtfulness in future gift-giving.
 Desired Functionality: A feature that allows users to record and view a history of gifts they have given, including details such as the recipient's name, the occasion, the gift, and the date.
 Value of the Story: This feature is valuable as it helps users avoid repeating gifts and maintains the personal touch in their gift-giving.
 Remembering past gifts can be challenging, and this feature simplifies this process, aiding in making more thoughtful and unique gift choices.